Growth and Development

 Detailed information on preschool-aged children, ages 4 to 5 years

-Children at this age begin to understand concepts and can compare abstract ideas.
+Children at this age start to understand concepts and can compare abstract ideas.
+Read on to learn what to expect.

 A preschooler needs space in which to run and explore.
 Take him or her on trips to the playground, park, or beach.
 Encourage him or her to play with other children.

-The only safe sex is no sex, most health care providers say.
-But certain precautions and safe behaviors can minimize a person's risk of contracting a sexually transmitted disease.
+The only safe sex is no sex, most healthcare providers say.
+But certain precautions and safe behaviors can minimize a person's risk of contracting a sexually transmitted infection.

 Although friendships become more important at this age, children are still fond of their parents and like being part of a family.
 Read on to learn more.